 Local bicycle group calls for safer, more inclusive roads

 "We have spent a lot of money over the years putting in bicycle lanes, but it hasn't really increased the bicycle ridership over the last ten years or so.
-It still remains at 1 to 2 percent," says Jeff Roberts, web master and board member for Siskiyou Velo, a local bike club.
+It still remains at 1 to 2 percent," says Jeff Roberts, web master and board member for Siskiyou Velo, a local bicycle club and advocacy group.
 "So what we're doing today is good but it's not really working."

-Roberts says experienced bikers may not have a problem with these bike lanes, but most others don't feel safe biking next to fast moving vehicles.
+Roberts says experienced bicyclists may not have a problem with these bike lanes, but most others don't feel safe biking next to fast moving vehicles.

-All it takes is a swerve of one of these cars to cause serious injury to a biker.
-These unprotected bike lanes are the most common type but they're not the only type that exist to give bikers more accessibility in a city.
+All it takes is a swerve of a car to cause serious injury to a biker.
+Unprotected bike lanes are the most common type in Medford, but they're not the only means by which a city can offer more access to bicyclists.

 Siskiyou Velo advocates for alternatives that allow children, seniors, and other more vulnerable groups to get out and bike.

 "Other cities have created a bicycle boulevard or a separated bicycle lane when traffic is too high.
 Those kinds of solutions can help everybody get out and feel okay biking," Roberts says.